 All staff are encouraged to attend courses that help them to acquire the skills needed to work with SEND pupils.
+Heathfield buys into the Premium Ladywood outreach package to provide bespoke interventions and training to Heathfield staff.
 Part of the SENCO's role in school-based INSET is to develop awareness of resources and practical teaching procedures for use with SEN pupils.
 As a routine part of staff development, INSET requirements in SEN will be assessed.
 The Governing Body will undertake a similar review of training needs.
 LSA's requirements in supporting pupils' needs will be considered frequently.
 The School's INSET needs will be included in the School Development Plan.